Stuart Searle: Management career

 While still a player, Searle began coaching in various roles at Chelsea, including a two-year stint as player-coach for Chelsea Reserves.

 After retiring from playing, Searle joined Guildford City as assistant manager in 2015.

-Since 2012, Searle has been the goalkeeping coach at Chelsea Women.
+2012–2024, Searle was the goalkeeping coach at Chelsea Women.

+Since 2024, Searle is the goalkeeping coach with the United States women's national soccer team.